Cryptoblepharus egeriae: Distribution

-The Christmas Island blue-tailed skink was endemic to Christmas Island until the late 1990s when it could be found all over the island.
+Until the late 1990s, the Christmas Island blue-tailed skink was endemic to Christmas Island and could be found all over the island.
 It currently exists in captive populations on Christmas Island, at Taronga Zoo, and on a small island (Pulu Blan) in the Cocos (Keeling) Islands where it has been released as part of an assisted colonization trial.

-Conservation Efforts
+Conservation efforts

 The threat of extinction is largely attributed to introductions of invasive species, including a predatory wolf snake and the yellow crazy ant which were unintentionally brought to the island in the 1980s.
 The Christmas Island blue-tailed skink is now extinct in the wild.
 However, Taronga Zoo currently has an active breeding program hosted by Taronga Conservation Society, which originated from 66 skinks that were brought into captivity before their population was wiped out.
 The breeding program has been running for over a decade, with the goal of releasing some of the skinks back into their native habitat.
 Since the Taronga Conservation Society conservation efforts began, 300 skinks have been introduced to the Cocos Islands.

 The genome of the blue-tailed skink (along with the Lister's gecko) was sequenced in 2022, marking the first high quality skink reference genome.
 Analysis of this genome revealed high genetic diversity, reflective of large historical population sizes.
 However, regions of the genome also showed signs of recent inbreeding, likely because skinks used to found the captive population were somewhat related.